 Employment Outlook and Salary Information

 Although some certificate holders may work as physical therapist aides and acquire training on the job, most states require physical therapist assistants to hold an associate degree before they are permitted to work in a professional setting.
-Physical therapist assistants earned a mean annual salary of $52,320 in May 2012, according to the U.S. Bureau of Labor Statistics (BLS).
-Employment opportunities for physical therapist assistants were expected to grow significantly by 46% between 2010 and 2020 as the aging population's demand for physical therapy services expands, reported the BLS (www.bls.gov).
+Physical therapist assistants earned a median annual salary of $55,170 in May 2015, according to the U.S. Bureau of Labor Statistics (BLS).
+Employment opportunities for physical therapist assistants were expected to grow significantly by 41% between 2014 and 2024 as the aging population's demand for physical therapy services expands, reported the BLS (www.bls.gov).

 Continuing Education Information